youssef7ussien/JavaJourney/SpringStartHere/Projects/Taskify/README.md

 ### Presentation Layer (UI)

-The user interface is not the main focus of this project.
-As a result, the interface has been obtained from the "TodoMVC project (<https://todomvc.com>), which provides a clean and responsive design for task management.
+The project's main focus is not on the user interface.
+Therefore, the interface was obtained from the "TodoMVC project (<https://todomvc.com>), which provides a clean and responsive design for task management (Certainly, I made some modifications to it).

-Using the [TodoMVC project](https://todomvc.com) allows the project to focus on learning objectives related to backend development and Spring Boot framework implementation.
+The use of the [TodoMVC project](https://todomvc.com) allows the project to focus on the learning objectives related to backend development and Spring Boot framework implementation.

 ### Business Logic Layer